jspro1/myhealth-summary-dashboard/README.md

 **Problem**: Health data is fragmented across multiple systems—primary care EMRs, ambulatory CIS platforms, and regional CDRs—resulting in siloed data.
 This fragmentation often prevents patients and providers from accessing a single, comprehensive, and reliable view of the patient summary.

 **Solution**: This Proof of Concept (PoC) demonstrates that health data can be standardized, consolidated, and presented through a unified dashboard.
-Built on a lightweight, fast technology stack, the PoC provides a clear view of patient information, enabling better support for clinical decisions, more timely interventions, and improved collaboration across patient–provider ecosystems.
+Built on a lightweight, fast technology stack, the PoC provides a clear view of patient information, enabling better support for health-related decisions, more timely interventions, and improved collaboration across patient–provider ecosystems.
 - **Feasibility** of IPS-aligned data display
 - **Simplification** of complex medical records for end users
 - **Standards compliance** with HL7 FHIR/IPS for global interoperability